radicle-dev/radicle-upstream/README.md

 node [proxy][pr] logic is implemented in [Rust][ru].

 A good entry-point for exploration is [`DEVELOPMENT.md`][de], where you'll find information on how to build Upstream from source.
-The final build package bundles both: the proxy service as well as the UI into a single binary package for your platform.

 If you have questions or would like to get in touch, check out [radicle.community][rc].